AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 ## Intro
 Don’t let the name fool you.
 Fluffy isn’t a walk in the park; it’s a masterclass in Active Directory exploitation.
 What starts as a simple misconfiguration in SMB guest access quickly spirals into a hunt for credentials.
 From exploiting a fresh PDF-based CVE to abusing the dark corners of Certificate Services (AD CS), this machine reminds us that even the 'softest' targets have teeth.

 Let’s dive into the belly of the beast.

 ---
 ## nmap
-Let's start with a full nmap scan.
-Generally, especially for more complex machines that require more time, I open additional tabs in my terminal simultaneously to begin enumeration.
-A great tool that allows for an initial comprehensive enumeration is enum4linux-ng.
-Below are some of the results:
+To breach the sprawl, we first map the fortress.
+I initiate a full Nmap sweep to identify open sockets and vulnerabilities.
+In this digital underworld, speed is life, so I leverage multiple terminal tabs to multitask—running enum4linux-ng in parallel to harvest domain intelligence.

 ```bash
 ┌─[eu-dedivip-1]─[10.10.14.98]─[justdave@htb-pzeors8as1]─[~]